CheryX/mmusielik.xyz/src/pages/blog/slideshow.md

 main()
 ```

-Congratulations!
-You can now run the code using `node .` while running discord, and troll your friends
+You can now run the code using `node .` while running discord, and troll your friends.
+Have fun!